elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 The behavior of US tech companies can roughly be predicted by assuming their goal is to make as much money as possible over the long run, which involves avoiding becoming a political target.
 They will often cooperate with the government when it's expedient or when they believe enough of the public would be against them if they didn't.
 The censorship decisions of these companies are best understood as a delicate balancing act -- censor too much and citizens and politicians on the right become upset, censor too little and citizens and politicians on the left become upset (for encoraging the spread of alleged misinformation and/or hate).
 [PRISM](https://www.theverge.com/2013/7/17/4517480/nsa-spying-prism-surveillance-cheat-sheet) gives the government a lot of data but we're far from it being used for political control.
 Tech companies frequently [push back](https://www.apple.com/customer-letter/) against government overeach when they have the support of citizens.

-The US government may be able to transform itself into a powerful authoritarian government through some clever strategy, but they need the tech industry's cooperation and it's not clear how they could achieve that.
+The US government may be able to transform itself into a powerful authoritarian government through some clever strategy but they need the tech industry's cooperation and it's not clear how they could achieve that.

 # **Technology and power**